PrairieLearn/PrairieLearn/workspace_host/readme.md

 ## Notes for running natively

-In principle you can run both PL and `interface.js` natively, by setting `"workspaceNativeLocalhost": "localhost"` in PL's `config.json`.
+In principle you can run both PL and `interface.js` natively, by setting `"workspaceDevContainer": "localhost"` in PL's `config.json`.
 It's not clear whether this is currently working.